jaeyk/comp_thinking_social_science/02_Unix-Git/05_git.md

 ### 4. Commit changes

-These feautre show how Git works as a version control system.
+These feature show how Git works as a version control system.

 If you edited files or added new ones, then you need to update your repository.
 In Git terms, this action is called committing changes.